Patriots of DAR Members

 ELIAS JENERETTE

-Patriot of TERESA MCLAMB, LYDIA MCLAMB CHANDLER, SIBYL BELLAMY MCLAMB AND PORTIA BELLAMY
+Patriot of TERESA MCLAMB, LYDIA MCLAMB CHANDLER,

 When American Commander Nathaniel Greene offered to surrender if his troops were given safe passage, Clinton refused and bombarded the city, setting it on fire.
-On May 12, 1780 Greene was forced to surrender his 5,000 troops and the city fell into British hands.
+On May 12, 1780 Greene was forced to surrender his 5,000 troops and the town fell into British hands.
 Elias was with the men taken prisoner.
 Officers were sent to Haddrells Point at Mt.
 Pleasant.
-Possibly as many as one thousand of the Americans managed to escape from British military barracks during the first few weeks and that caused the British to move the remaining Americans to the infamous prison ships in the harbor.
-With few supplies and disease tearing through the survivors many chose to join the British.
+Possibly as many as one thousand of the Americans managed to escape from British military barracks during the first few weeks, and that caused the British to move the remaining Americans to the infamous prison ships in the harbor.
+With few supplies and disease tearing through the survivors, many chose to join the British.
 Others simply died from neglect.

 Chapter members Teresa McLamb and her daughter Lydia Chandler have two lines descended from Elias.
-Margaret Emily, daughter of Catherine and Elias, married James Bellamy (2nd great grandfather of Teresa’s mother and chapter member Sibyl Bellamy McLamb) on June 5, 1820 in Horry County.
-They also descend from Elias and Nancy’s daughter Mary who married Joseph Gore in 1820.
-Gore is the 3rd great grandfather of Teresa’s father W.J.
-McLamb through Gore’s mother.
+Margaret Emily, daughter of Catherine and Elias, married James Bellamy (2nd great-grandfather of Teresa’s mother and chapter member Sibyl Bellamy McLamb) on June 5, 1820, in Horry County.
+They also descend from Elias and Nancy’s daughter Mary, who married Joseph Gore in 1820.
+Gore is the 3rd great-grandfather of Teresa’s father, W.J.
+McLamb, through Gore’s mother.

 .